NotSirius-A/WiFi-LED-strip-Driver/README.md

 <img src='https://imgur.com/yJNNmqa.png'></img>

 ## Notes
-- It has been around 10 months since I've installed it under my desk (10 months of continuous operation).
+- It has been around one and a half years since I've installed it under my desk.
 The LED driver and the LED's themselves still perform perfectly well